Viparita Virabhadrasana: Reverse Warrior Pose

 Philosophy + Origin

-Rather than trying to reach back as far as possible in this pose, bring your attention to lifting and lengthening through the spine.
-Like all backbends, it’s important not to go too far if it compromises the health, quality, or comfort of your spine.
-Pay special attention to your lower back as you practice this pose.
-If you begin to feel a sense of collapse, or “crunching” as some students describe, ease away from the backbend until you can once again find length and space.
+- Pay special attention to your lower back as you practice this pose.
+If you begin to feel a backbend more than a side bend, ease away from the shape until you can once again find length and space.

-- Virabhadrasana II
+- Warrior II | Virabhadrasana II

 - Viparita = reversed, turned around